 The term "independent" has several different definitions in this context.
-There are those set forth by Nasdaq and the NYSE, referred to here as "Nasdaq independent" and "NYSE independent," respectively.
+There are those set forth by NASDAQ and the NYSE, referred to here as "NASDAQ independent" and "NYSE independent," respectively.
 There is also the SOX's and SEC's distinct and generally more restrictive definition applicable solely to members of the audit committee, referred to here as "SEC independent."

-For a director to be considered Nasdaq or NYSE independent, those markets provide that the board must make a general finding that an individual does not have relationships with the company or management that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director (Nasdaq) or any material relationship with the company (NYSE).
+For a director to be considered NASDAQ or NYSE independent, those markets provide that the board must make a general finding that an individual does not have relationships with the company or management that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director (NASDAQ) or any material relationship with the company (NYSE).
 Both markets then set forth an enumerated list of relationships that prima facie preclude a finding of independence.

-Without going into too great detail, in broad terms both Nasdaq and the NYSE generally provide that an individual cannot be considered independent if, among other things, they are a current officer or other employee of the company or directly or indirectly receive certain significant payments from the company other than in their capacity as a director or committee member.
+Without going into too great detail, in broad terms both NASDAQ and the NYSE generally provide that an individual cannot be considered independent if, among other things, he or she is a current officer or other employee of the company or directly or indirectly receive certain significant payments from the company other than in his or her capacity as a director or committee member.
 Both markets provide for a look-back as to whether any of such relationships have existed, and look also to whether family members of directors have enjoyed such relationships.
 However, both markets specify that ownership of stock does not in and of itself preclude a finding of independence, except with respect to audit committee service as described below.

-SOX and SEC rules are significantly more restrictive in that they preclude an individual from serving on the audit committee if such person is receiving any, even de minimis, compensatory payments from the company other than in their capacity as a board or committee member, or if such person is an "affiliate" of the company other than in their capacity as a director (as discussed later, officers and 10% or greater stockholders would typically be considered affiliates for these purposes).
-Thus, while for Nasdaq and NYSE purposes a significant stockholder of the company or a representative thereof, such as the general partner of a venture capital fund that financed the company through the private phase and continues to hold large amounts of stock, might be considered Nasdaq or NYSE independent and thus both count toward the majority independent board requirement and be able to serve on the nominating and compensation committees, as discussed below, such a person might be barred from serving on the audit committee.
+SOX and SEC rules are significantly more restrictive in that they preclude an individual from serving on the audit committee if such person is receiving any, even de minimis, compensatory payments from the company other than in their capacity as a board or committee member, or if such person is an "affiliate" of the company other than in their capacity as a director.
+Thus, while for NASDAQ and NYSE purposes a significant stockholder of the company or a representative thereof, such as the general partner of a venture capital fund that financed the company through the private phase and continues to hold large amounts of stock, might be considered NASDAQ or NYSE independent and thus both count toward the majority independent board requirement and be able to serve on the nominating and compensation committees, as discussed below, such a person might be barred from serving on the audit committee.